GospelBG/ChatPointsTTV/README.md

 ## **Credits**
 Thanks to [Twitch4J](https://twitch4j.github.io/) for the Java libraries used in this mod to communicate with the Twitch API.

+Thanks to [TikTokLiveJava](https://github.com/jwdeveloper/TikTokLiveJava) for the library used to communicate with the TikTok LIVE API.

 Thanks to [urgrue](https://github.com/urgrue/Java-Twitch-Api-Wrapper) for the code for Twitch authentification.